 The 10th annual NIRMA conference is highlighted by the distribution of a $500,000 dividend to 57 counties that were members from 1991 through 1996.
 This marks the eighth dividend issued since 1994 and increases the total returned to counties to more than $3.9 million.
 In another overwhelming show of support, 100 percent of NIRMA members commit for an additional three years.
 With the membership nearly doubling since 1988, a decision is made to expand the NIRMA Board of Directors from nine to 11 members to increase continuity and geographic representation.
-As the Board of Directors prepares to establish rates for the coming year, it is clear a hardening in the property and casualty insurance market will have an impact on the pool’s insurance costs.
+As the Board of Directors prepares to establish rates for the coming year, it is clear a hardening in the property and casualty insurance market will have an impact on the pools’ excess lines costs.
 But NIRMA’s proven stability and growth continue to make it an attractive book of business to excess lines insurers.
-Jack Mills, considered a driving force behind the creation of NIRMA in the late 1980s and for the pool’s continuous growth and development over the past 12 years, retires as executive director of both NIRMA and NACO.
-Craig Nelson is named as NIRMA executive director.
-NIRMA achieves another significant milestone as its membership grows to 64 with the July 1 addition of Gosper County, which officially doubles the membership size from that when the pool was created in 1988.
+Jack Mills, considered a driving force behind the creation of NIRMA in the late 1980s and for the pool’s continuous growth and development over the past decade, retires as executive director of both NIRMA and NACO.
+Craig Nelson is named as Mills’ successor.
+NIRMA achieves another significant milestone as its membership grows to 64 with the July 1 addition of Gosper County, which officially doubles the membership size from when the pool was created in 1988.
 Forty additional years of combined government experience is added when the NIRMA Board of Directors grows from nine to 11 members.
-NIRMA and NIRMA II combine for an exceptionally strong member fund balance of $14 million.
-Since 1988, the pools have earned nearly $9.4 million in interest.
+NIRMA and NIRMA II realize an all-time high member fund balance of $14 million.
+Since 1988, the pools have earned nearly $9.25 million in interest.
 By year’s end, the membership stands at 65 counties and plans are announced for an additional $1 million dividend.

 Aon Risk Services of Nebraska, Inc., assumes the critical role of NIRMA’s insurance broker.
 Claims administration functions are now handled in-house, giving NIRMA instant access to information and providing member counties with a more expeditious means of handling their claims.
 Fifty-six counties and their taxpayers once again reap the further benefits of NIRMA in the form of a $1 million dividend for contract years 1991 and 1995.
 In six years, NIRMA has returned in excess of $4.9 million to member counties.
 The 2001 insurance market is being compared to that of the mid 1980s, giving further credence to the value of NIRMA.
 Jim Anderson, chairman of the NIRMA Board of Directors since the pools were created in 1988, announces his retirement from county government.
 Doris Karloff is elected to succeed Anderson.
 NIRMA is not immune from the current hard market conditions and will pay nearly 40 percent more in insurance costs compared to the previous year.
 Because of its financial stability, NIRMA is able to limit a member contribution rate increase to 9.5 percent for the coming policy year and retain existing deductibles and coverage levels.
 This emphasizes the importance of self-insurance pooling, as NIRMA is able to absorb the increase in excess insurance costs without passing it on in its entirety to the membership.
 As year-end approaches, the combined member fund balance of NIRMA and NIRMA II exceeds $14.5 million and interest earned since 1988 tops $10 million.